Raeya, Myalept patient,is a paid spokesperson for Chiesi

 Injection training and adherence support

-Start your patients off right with Myalept by using a registered nurse to provide injection training.
+When starting your patients on Myalept, a registered nurse may be available to help your patients with injection training.
 Keep your patients motivated to stay on track with refill reminders and helpful tips for staying on therapy.

 Myalept fulfillment support

-Utilize key pharmacy services to fulfill your patient’s prescription such as direct-to-patient medication and supplies shipments, Myalept refills and replacement, and a 24/7 pharmacist and nurse hotline.
+Utilize key pharmacy services to fulfill your patient’s prescription, such as direct-to-patient medication, Myalept refills and replacement, and a 24/7 pharmacist and nurse hotline.

 WARNING: RISK OF ANTI-METRELEPTIN ANTIBODIES WITH NEUTRALIZING ACTIVITY AND RISK OF LYMPHOMA